NATRONA COUNTY HIGH SCHOOL

 Christy Johnston - Photo

 For thirty years, Natrona County High School art students have chronicled local, national, and international events on the walls of the school.
-This project, conceived by longtime principal Byron Moore (principal from 1982-2007), has engaged students and staff in annual reflection of ideas, issues, and people that impact their lives and their community.
+This project, conceived by longtime principal Byron Moore (principal from 1982-2007), has engaged students and staff in an annual reflection of ideas, issues, and people that impact their lives and their community.
 Visitors to the school enjoy this timeline both for the cultural history and the creative artistry presented.
 The earliest mural was painted in 1983 and continued through 2012, skipping only the years of 1995 and 1996.
 Each year's mural is broken into approximately 12 to 20 paintings rendered by individual students.
 There is no one inspiration for a year - each mural is a collection of individually significant events.

 CAREER TECHNOLOGY